bpoinsot/slim-skeleton/README.md

 DESCRIPTION
 =============
-This is my version of a Slim Framework Skeleton Application (for a [shared hosting at OVH](http://www.ovh.com/fr/hebergement-web/) with PHP & PHP-FPM - works fine on other hosting companies).
+This is my version of a Slim Framework Skeleton Application (for a [shared hosting at OVH](http://www.ovh.com/fr/hebergement-web/) with PHP & PHP-FPM - works fine on other hosting companies - if it doesn't, let me know).

 I did it for my (french) [blog](http://poinsot.info).
 No new post for a while, sorry...
 I'm currently working on a brand new version.